Undergraduate Course: Data Analysis for Psychology in R 2 (PSYL08015)

 - Understand and discuss statistical inference, model building and model evaluation for linear models.

-- Implement the above referenced models using R and present results as Rmarkdown reproducible documents.
+- Implement the above referenced models using R and present and interpret the results.

 Wickham, H. (2016). ggplot2: elegant graphics for data analysis.
 Springer.

 Wickham, H. (2014).
 Advanced R. Chapman and Hall/CRC.

 In addition, draft materials from in the prep textbook being written by Alex Doumas, Aja Murray and Tom Booth (SAGE) will be provided to students.
 Further reading may be added during course development.